Architecture Judgment for Senior Pega Roles

 Authority Snapshot

-Pega LSA certified with active cloud and AI capability progression.
+With active cloud and AI capability progression

-Experience on both sides of architecture scrutiny: candidate and evaluator.
+Experience on both sides of architecture scrutiny: candidate and evaluator

-Industry recognition including Shooting Star acknowledgment.
+Industry recognition including Shooting Star acknowledgment

-Choose the right starting point.
+Choose the right starting point

+Individuals: pressure-test LSA readiness and decision quality.
 Enterprises: review active architecture risks and resolve ownership decisions.
+Not a course.
+A decision-focused working engagement.

 After scheduling, you share context in advance and receive a focused decision review session.